Are you an adviser? Go to Unbiased Pro

 Stakeholder pensions are particularly good for those who are self-employed or on a low income.

-So, it’s a good idea to look for a pension provider that lets you contribute a smaller amount to your pension, allows you to freeze and re-activate your contributions when it suits, and offers you a wide range of choice about what your pension is invested into.
+So, it’s a good idea to look for a pension provider that lets you contribute a smaller amount to your pension, allows you to freeze and re-activate your contributions when it suits, and offers you a wide enough selection of investment options.

 Also make sure to keep a close eye on any annual charges, although these are typically low.